 This type has also been called the 'Lymphatic' temperament.
 This temperament will be Cold & Moist in nature.
 It belongs to Water element.
 It displays a fair complexion, light hair, general softness and laxity of tissues and a pulse that is soft and wide.
 The Phlegmatic type is slow and sluggish, apathetic and not readily excited, and easily becomes flabby and overweight.
 Unani treatment for Asthma or other phlegm related bronchial diseases are dependent on this temperament.
 Many Unani Kolkata Centers are providing treatment for various diseases based on these different temperaments.

 This type has also been referred to as the 'Nervous' temperament.
 This temperament will be Cold & Wet in nature.
 It belongs to Fire element.
 It is characterized by a slim build and by much nervous activity.
 These are passionate people, quick to become excited or angry and just as quick to forget their excitement.
-As per the Unani treatment system, they are hyperactive and overly sensitive and may prone to suffer stress, anxiety and sleep deprivation.
+As per the Unani treatment system, they are hyperactive and highly sensitive and may prone to suffer stress, anxiety and sleep deprivation.

 |Sharp angular features